 You shouldn’t miss either Los Herrera Cave (30-minute walk), a stunning cave, full of rock formations.
 Nearby, if you have a car, you can go to the Maravillas Waterfall, a nice place if you like nature and trekking.

 Cañon del Paraiso (Paradise Canyon)

 The Cañon del Paraiso is an incredible place to visit inside the Sierra Gorda Biosphere Reserve.
-Surrounded by high cliffs made of black marble, walking along the river, you0re in for a great adventure.
+Surrounded by high cliffs made of black marble, walking along the river, you’re in for a great adventure.
 You can drive almost all the way there if you have a 4-wheeler but it’s also nice to trek from Adjuntas village.
 Ask around for directions.
-This area is also a great place to go mountain-biking.
-In the village, you’ll find everything you need, but pack snacks and plenty of water for when you’re there.
-Bring your swimsuit also and water shoes (you have to walk in the river towards the end).

 Pinal de Amoles

 Pinal de Amoles is a small village and a convenient location to stay at to explore parts of the Sierra Gorda.
 Located along the main road and in one of the highest points, Pinal is often foggy and cold, especially in winter.

 Cuatro Palos is one of the most visited places in the Sierra Gorda.
 It’s one of the biosphere’s reserve highest point from which you’ll get an amazing view over the whole region.
 You can drive almost all the way to the top but you’ll have to walk for about 20 minutes to reach the viewpoint.